 Non-motorized uses include cross-country skiing, backcountry skiing, hiking, and snowshoeing.
 Where feasible, the park would continue to set tracks for skiing on snow road edges.
-Backcountry non-motorized use would continue to be allowed in most of the park (see the exception for sensitive areas in the "Action Alternatives" section below), subject to Yellowstone's Winter Severity Index program.
+Backcountry non-motorized use would continue to be allowed in most of the park (see the exception for sensitive areas in the "Management Actions Common to all Winter Use" section below), subject to Yellowstone's Winter Severity Index program.